AbdullahAlAnasSaimon/Interview-questions/README.md

 **First-Class Citizens:**
 In JavaScript, functions are treated as first-class citizens, meaning they can be assigned to variables, passed as arguments to other functions, and returned from other functions, just like any other data type.

-**Object:** In JavaScript, an object is a collection of key-value pairs where each key is a unique identifier (also known as a property name) and each value is associated with that key.
+**Object:** An object is a collection of key-value pairs where each key is a unique identifier (also known as a property name) and each value is associated with that key.
 Objects are one of the core data types in JavaScript and are used to represent complex data structures and entities.

 **Creating Objects:**
 You can create objects in JavaScript using object literal syntax {} or the Object constructor.